 - People with the Eros genemod in GURPS: Bio-Tech have "exaggerated sexual characteristics" as part of the modifications for making them attractive.
 Sarcastically from the vignette: "Yes, you too can be stacked like a pleasure bioroid."

 - In Shadowrun, the player can get breast implants of varying sizes.
 Gamemasters are encouraged to use discretion in determining actual in-game effects.

 - In BlazBlue, the source of many A-Cup Angst is due to big breasts.
 Kokonoe threw a tantrum over Makoto's bigger breasts; mentioning her small breasts and comparing them to others makes Noel really mad, and she wished to get bigger breasts like Litchi's; and when Tsubaki was groped by Taokaka and the catgirl called "Average" despite Tsubaki having decent-sized breasts, she's indignantly pissed.
 And big breasts was one of the reasons Litchi is such a Ms. Fanservice.
-Even in Chronophantasma, Celica wonders if Ragna believes in this trope, both by getting angry when he calls her "normal" and when he becomes enamored by Makoto's Boobs of Steel.
+Even in Chronophantasma, Celica wonders if Ragna believes in this trope, both by getting angry when he calls her "normal" and when he becomes enamored by Makoto's chest.